ForgeGit/ignite_wotlk/README.md

 #### **Tl,dr:**

-<ins> Ignite **munching**</ins> happens randomly to your ignite damage, and <ins>it is a DPS loss</ins>.
+<ins> Ignite **munching**</ins> happens randomly to your ignite damage, and it <ins>is a DPS loss</ins>.
 More frequent on TTW Mages than FFB mages.
 As TTW, you can minimize its effects with a WA and/or a macro.

 ### What is "munching"?